-- Motorola Solutions, Inc. - GTY Technology Holdings, Inc.
+· Motorola Solutions, Inc. · GTY Technology Holdings, Inc.

-Mr. Tucci is the founder of GTY Technology Holdings, Inc., a special purpose acquisitions company, and has been its Co-CEO and Co-Chairman since September 2016.
+Mr. Tucci is the co-founder of GTY Technology Holdings, Inc., a special purpose acquisitions company founded in September 2016, and is a member of the board of directors.
 He has been Chairman of Bridge Growth Partners, LLC, a private equity firm based in New York, since October 2016.
 Mr. Tucci was the former Chairman of the Board of Directors and CEO of EMC Corporation, a provider of data-storage systems.
 He was EMC's Chairman from January 2006 and CEO from January 2001 until September 2016, when Dell Technologies acquired the company.
 He was Chairman of the Board of Directors for VMWare, Inc. from 2007 through September 2016.
 He serves on the Board of Directors of Motorola Solutions, Inc., and on the boards of various academic and community organizations.